Quick Quiz ( Mobile Recommended )

 C) Detergents work more effectively than soap in hard water.

-D) In micelles, the ionic portion of the Molecule points toward the oil droplet while the other end faces outward.
+D) In micelles, the ionic portion of the molecule points toward the oil droplet while the other end faces outward.

-Option d – In micelles, the ionic portion of the Molecule points toward the oil droplet while the other end faces outward.
+Option d – In micelles, the ionic portion of the molecule points toward the oil droplet while the other end faces outward.

 Which class of natural compounds, found in fruits, vegetables, and grains, consists of substances with diverse phenolic structures?